htmlplus/element/README.md

 <details>
   <summary>isRTL</summary>

-`isRTL` return a `boolean` to diagnosis direction style of element.
+Returns a `boolean` to diagnosis direction style of element.

 ```js
 import { Element, isRTL } from '@htmlplus/element';